alen-smajic/Real-time-Object-Detection-for-Autonomous-Driving-using-Deep-Learning/README.md

 * ```--video_input``` Flag for video input default: ```False```
 * ```--save_output``` Flag for save images and video with detections visualized, default: ```False```

-#### Jupyter Notebook ####
+#### Faster R-CNN from scratch in Jupyter Notebook ####

-There is also a selfmade implementation of faster R-CNN:
+We have also implemented the Faster R-CNN algorithm from scratch.

     Faster_RCNN_Final.ipynb

-The runtime of this implementation is very bad, since no vectorizatio  was used in many places.
+However, the training was very slow because of bad vectorization inside the source code.
+This is also the reason why we decided to use the Faster R-CNN API.

 ## Tools ##
 * Python 3
 * PyTorch Framework
 * OpenCV
-* TensorFlow2
+* TensorFlow 2

 ## Results ##
-We measured the FPS and mAP for the Evaluation and Comparision of YOLO and faster R-CNN on a NVIDIA V100 SXM2 32GB:
+For the evaluation and the comparison of YOLO and Faster R-CNN, we measured the FPS and the mAP on the test dataset of BDD100K using a NVDIA V100 SXM2 32GB GPU.

 | Architecture| mAP % | FPS |
 | -------------|:-----:| -----